johame72/OpenAI-Model-Directory/README.md

-# OpenAI-Model-Directory
+# 🤖 OpenAI-Model-Directory

-'OpenAI Model Directory' is a simple Python program RUN in Terminal to see what OpenAI models are available to that specific API key.
+'OpenAI Model Directory' is a simple 🐍 Python program you can 🚀 RUN in Terminal to see what 🧠 OpenAI models are available for your specific 🔑 API key.

-Sure, let's give it a makeover:
+---

+This approach makes the information more visually engaging while retaining clarity.

 ---